intelligenxe/.github/CONTRIBUTING.md

  This will primarily involve:

-- Using public documents from the company of interest and its industry for the **RAG knowledge base**.
+- Using public documents from the target company and its industry to build the **RAG knowledge base**.
-- Designing the **agentic workflow prompts** according to the corporate strategy logic provided in the **Corporate Strategy** repository.
+- Designing **agentic workflow prompts**, aligned with the **corporate strategy** logic outlined in the Corporate Strategy repository, to query the **RAG** effectively.

 ## Getting Started